Content marketing is one of the best methods to get free organic traffics from search engines.

 What are the content gaps that you can fill from your competitor’s site?

-Is the site equipped with information that helped convince the readers of making a purchase?
+Is the site equipped with information that helped convince the readers to make a purchase?

-Is article presentable, easily readable, and coupled with images for illustration?
+Is the article presentable, easily readable, and coupled with images for illustration?

-If a video or infographics will help to explain in detail the solution, that is the gap that you will need to fill.
+If a video or infographics will help explain the solution in detail, that is the gap that you will need to fill.

 Should you be afraid of Amazon, Youtube, Quora, and authoritative forums site on the top 10 search results?